stone-payments/affiliation-web-components/README.md

 these components are primarily focused on means of payment.
 The affiliation web components are maintained by [StoneCo](https://www.stone.com.br/)

-# Sling Web Framework
-Sling is a open-source framework that makes it easy to build top quality components for high-performance financial applications, made by [Stone Co](https://www.stone.com.br).

-The `sling-web-framework` is totally based on vanilla [Web Components](https://www.webcomponents.org/introduction), allowing other projects, both internal and external, to use components without worrying about other frameworks or workflows.

 ### :sparkles: Getting started